 - Dr. Jay Sconyers, Director of University Bands

 - Ms. Catrina Boenig, Ex-officio, Registrar

 - Ms. Donna Martin, Ex-officio, University Bookstore

 - Dr. Toby Osburn, Ex-officio, Associate Vice President for Enrollment Management

 - Mr. Richard Rhoden, Ex-officio, Facilities and Plant Operations

 - Ms. Candace Townsend, Ex-officio, Public Relations and University Events

 - Dr. Peggy Wolfe, Ex-officio, Senior Dean

-Representatives from University offices including all academic units, Athletics, the Office of Facilities and Plant Operations, the Office of Marketing and Licensing, the Office of Public Relations and University Events, the Alumni Association, the University Bookstore, the University Police Department, and the Blue and Gold Peerleaders work with the Commencement Committee to prepare for and execute commencement activities.
+Representatives from the Burton Coliseum Complex and University offices including all academic units, Athletics, the Office of Facilities and Plant Operations, the Office of Marketing and Licensing, the Office of Public Relations and University Events, the Alumni Association, the University Bookstore, the University Police Department, and the Blue and Gold Peerleaders work with the Commencement Committee to prepare for and execute commencement activities.